aesthytik/redux-thunk-example/README.md

                     return response;
                 })
-                .then((response) => response.json())
+                .then((response) => dispatch(itemsFetchDataSuccess(response.data)))
-                .then((items) => dispatch(itemsFetchDataSuccess(items)))
                 .catch(() => dispatch(itemsHaveError(true)));
         };
     }
 ```

+For making the request to the API, I used [axios](https://github.com/mzabriskie/axios), which is a promise-based HTTP client.
+There is also [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API), an alternative that, if I know correctly, is
+included in Chrome and probably other modern browsers.

 **Reducers**

-Now that we have our action creators in place, let's start writing our reducers
+Now that we have our action creators in place, let's start writing our reducers.

-**Note:** All reducers will be called when an action is dispatched.
+All reducers will be called when an action is dispatched.
 Because of this, we are returning the original state
 in each of our reducers.
-When an action is dispatched, not all the reducers will create new state.
-The one's that will
-not create a new state need to return the original state.
-So we use a `switch` statement to determine when the action type
-matches.
+When the action type matches, the reducer does what it has to do and returns a new slice of state.
+If not, the reducer returns the original state back.

-Each reducer takes 2 parameters: the (soon to be previous) state (what is after the `=` sign is a default value in case
-state is undefined) and an action object:
+Each reducer takes 2 parameters: the (soon to be previous) state (`false` being a default value) and an action object:

 ```
     export function itemsHaveError(state = false, action) {